 - Purpose: She acts as a bridge between the mortal world and the magical otherworld.

-Lady of the Lake could be a Sophia figure….
+Lady of the Lake is a Sophia figure….

 There likewise I beheld Excalibur Before him at his crowning borne, the sword That rose from out the bosom of the lake, And Arthur rowed across and took it--rich With jewels, elfin Urim, on the hilt, Bewildering heart and eye--the blade so bright That men are blinded by it--on one side, Graven in the oldest tongue of all this world, "Take me," but turn the blade and ye shall see, And written in the speech ye speak yourself, "Cast me away!"
 And sad was Arthur's face Taking it, but old Merlin counselled him, "Take thou and strike! the time to cast away Is yet far-off."
 So this great brand the king Took, and by this will beat his foemen down.